botswana-harvard/edc-adverse-event/README.md

 # edc-death-report

-A death report model class is declared in your app just like any other CRF where the only difference is the additional foreign key to `RegisteredSubject`:
+A death report model class is declared in your app just like any other CRF:

 	from django.db import models
 	from edc_base.model.models import BaseUuidModel
 	from edc_base.audit_trail import AuditTrail
 	from edc_death_report.models import DeathReportModelMixin
 	from edc.entry_meta_data.managers import EntryMetaDataManager
-	from edc.subject.registration.models import RegisteredSubject
 	from edc_visit_tracking.models import CrfModelMixin

 	from .subject_visit import SubjectVisit